As revised May 1993, March 1994, March 1997, June 2002, March 2007, November 2009, March 2012, April 2017, April 2018

 Section 3

-Standing committees shall be Bylaws, Conferences, Database, Election, Membership and Mentoring, Programs, and Publications.
+Standing committees shall be Bylaws, Conferences, Education, Election, Membership and Mentoring, and Publications.

 Section 4